 Eternal life, you see, is not something the people of God will be given someday.
 It is something they already possess.

 You will notice that Daniel says that the other beasts had been stripped of their authority, but were allowed to live for a period of time.
-This simply means that the other three kingdoms will be represented in Christ's Kingdom on Earth, as well.
-Each one will be present and accounted for.
-That will be due to the fact that saved individuals from those nations and territories will have entered Christ's Kingdom after the Judgment of the Nations.
-According to Daniel, this will not be the case, however, with Antichrist's revived Roman empire ... as represented by the fourth beast in Daniel's vision.
+This simply means that the other three kingdoms (Babylon, Medo-Persia and Greece), will have people present and be will have people present and accounted for in Christ's Kingdom on Earth.
+That will be due to the fact that saved individuals from each of those great empires will have entered Christ's Kingdom following the Judgment of the Nations.
+According to Daniel, however, this will not be the case with Antichrist's revived Roman empire ... as represented by the fourth beast in Daniel's vision.
 All who were a part of that ungodly system will perish.
-So, the Millennium will be marked by the final existence of the other three empires (beasts).
-After that, they will no longer exist because the entire known universe will have been dissolved and replaced by a new heavens and a new earth (II Peter 3:7, 10; Rev. 20:11; 21:1).
+However, the Millennium will be occupied by remnants of the other three great empires.
+After the Millennium, however, even they will no longer exist because the entire known universe will be dissolved and replaced by a new heavens and a new earth (II Peter 3:7, 10; Rev. 20:11; 21:1).

 For the Father judges no one, but has committed all judgment to the Son, that all should honor the Son just as they honor the Father.
 He who does not honor the Son does not honor the Father who sent Him.

-In Matthew 25, Jesus said of himself that he will sit on the throne in heavenly glory.
+In Matthew 25:31, above, Jesus, speaking of himself, said, he will sit on the throne in heavenly glory.
 The fact that Jesus Christ himself is called the Ancient of Days is well supported in the Bible.
 For example, in Micah 5:2, we read,

 But thou, Bethlehem Ephratah, though thou be little among the thousands of Judah, yet out of thee shall he come forth unto me that is to be ruler in Israel; whose goings forth have been from of old, from everlasting.
 (KJV)